tsmango/tsmango.github.com/_posts/2013-10-12-conference-culture-and-codes-of-conduct.markdown

 And then I read Justine's post.

 While I don't necessarily think having a Code of Conduct would have prevented the events she described from unfolding as they did, I think the point about drinking at conferences is important here.
-Maybe it's too out of hand many some cases.
+Maybe it's too out of hand in many cases.
 Maybe the focus for these conferences have shifted from learning to socializing.
 Maybe this, in turn, means having a Code of Conduct is particularly important.
 Maybe they were never about learning and I just don't understand that.
 But also, maybe we need alternative conferences, that focus more on learning, for people that are interested in that sort of thing.

 To be clear, I have no idea what happened after 5pm at the two conferences I attended, because I wasn't there to find out.
 I suspect everything went fine and people had a good time.